apache/accumulo-website/_docs-2-0/administration/replication.md

 is the Accumulo instance name and ZooKeeper quorum; however, this varies on the replication implementation for the peer.

-These can be set in the site configuration to ease deployments; however, as they may change, it can be useful to set this information using the Accumulo shell.
+These can be set in `accumulo.properties` to ease deployments; however, as they may change, it can be useful to set this information using the Accumulo shell.

 To configure a peer with the name `peer1` which is an Accumulo system with an instance name of `accumulo_peer`